sebpiq/FreedomPortal/README.md

 - with a USB port so you can plug a USB key to extend the router's disk space
 - with enough flash memory (I am unsure of the exact amount of memory necessary)

-We have been using GL-inet routers, which have all of the above, and come with OpenWrt pre-installed.
-Instructions are for these specific routers, but can be easily adapted to another model.
+We have been using `GL-AR150` routers, which have all of the above, and come with OpenWrt pre-installed.
+Instructions are for these specific routers, but can be easily adapted to another model or another brand.

+**NB**: this is a fairly new project, so expect a few bugs and a few issues in the deployment process.
+Feedback, bug reports are welcome, open a ticket in the [issue tracker](https://github.com/sebpiq/FreedomPortal/issues).

 Deploying on a Wi-Fi router